sem5640-2018/gatekeeper/docs/certificates.md

 ## Overview

+In Development, certificates are automatically generated and handled for you.
+All you need to do is set the `Development` certificate storage type in the [runtime configuration](runtime-configuration.md).

+For other environments (staging and production) this is not appropriate, so you must create the certificates and ensure they are persisted correctly.

 Gatekeeper uses two `X509Certificate2` certificates:
  * `is4cert.pfx` is used by IdentityServer4 to create and verify the tokens it issues.
  * `dpkcert.pfx` is used to protect the Data Protection Keys which are self-managed by .NET Core.

 These self-contained PXF files contain both a certificate and a private key, and must be protected by an export password.

-The application loads certificates from the location specified in the [runtime configuration](runtime-configuration.md).

 ## Creating a certificate